mgrewe/ovmf/INSTALLATION.md

 Please follow the instructions step-by-step.
 ## 1.1 Install software libraries

-If not installed on your system, please download and install the following packages.
+Please download and install the following packages.
+The setups might tell you that the packages are already installed.
+In this case, re-installation is typically not necessary.

 - [Microsoft VC Runtime Libraries (16)](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 - [Miniconda 64-Bit](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe).